iridakos/goto/README.md

 # goto

-`goto` is a bash utility allowing users to change faster to frequently visited **aliased** directories
+`goto` is a bash utility allowing users to change faster to frequently used directories.

-# How does it work?
+## How does it work?

 User registers directory aliases, for example:
 ```bash